Human Resources

 Breakout rooms help divide larger teams into smaller, more manageable groups to share their thoughts, ideas, and questions in a more comfortable setting.
 If you’re using Livestorm, you can create unlimited breakout rooms, automatically assign attendees and add up to 16 speakers in each room.
 Provide clear instructions for learners to join, navigate the rooms, and ensure that the moderators are prepared to facilitate effective discussions.

-6. Use whiteboard for illustrations
+6. Use whiteboards for illustrations

 Whiteboards can help illustrate technical or complex information and simulate the experience of an in-person training session.
-Use the Miro whiteboard in your Livestrom meeting room to take notes, create mind maps and add annotations.
+Use the Miro whiteboard in your Livestorm meeting room to take notes, create mind maps and add annotations.
 You can also export the digital whiteboard and use it as a resource for employees to refer back to after the session.

 Facilitator hosting a Livestorm session using the Miro virtual whiteboard feature